Find a Physician Browse

 Navigating Current Challenges in Healthcare

-Over the last decade, Rhode Island has seen 50% of its acute care hospitals go out of business or through bankruptcy, while two more sit again on the verge of insolvency (Roger Williams and Fatima).
+Additional Detail: Over the last decade, Rhode Island has seen 50% of its acute care hospitals go through bankruptcy or experience a change in control, while two more sit again on the verge of insolvency (Roger Williams and Fatima).
 Rhode Island consistently ranks as the worst state for physicians to practice in and is in the bottom 5 of all states in keeping graduates of medical education.
 Fully one-third of physicians are at retirement age in Rhode Island with no physicians to replace them.
 Why?
 Decades of underfunding.
 The challenges of recruiting and retaining physicians is a Rhode Island issue.
 These challenges are not unique to us; they are being experienced by all healthcare systems across Rhode Island and is well represented in the most recent Boston Globe article explaining Lifespan’s strategic move to invest in hospitals across our border to tap into Massachusetts’s reimbursement rates versus saving two hospitals in Rhode Island.

-Through all of these challenges, South County Health has just been reaffirmed as a 5 Star Hospital by CMS, remains a Leapfrog A Grade for quality and safety, is a Press Ganey Pinnacle of Excellence awardee for leading the nation in patient experience, along with many other awards for quality, safety, and patient experience.
+Through all of these challenges, South County Health has just been reaffirmed as a 5 Star Hospital by CMS (Medicare), remains a Leapfrog A Grade for quality and safety, is a Press Ganey Pinnacle of Excellence awardee for leading the nation in patient experience, along with many other awards for quality, safety, and patient experience.
+CMS’ (Medicare’s) Value-Based Purchasing Program measures the quality, safety, and patient experience delivered in hospital settings nationwide.
+In the most recent performance period, CMS (Medicare) scored South County Hospital’s overall quality, safety, and patient experience 61% higher than Rhode Island’s average and 105% higher than national average.
+Visit our webpage here to see how our health systems delivers quality that is second to none.
 Further, and despite the extraordinary challenges of being the sole independent health system in the difficult RI healthcare environment, South County Health has staff turnover rates well below state, regional, and national averages, affirming a strong and vibrant culture.

 At South County Health, the Executive Leadership Team (ELT) at the direction of the Board of Trustees (BOT) has charted an assertive financial sustainability plan to ensure the health system can continue its core service to the community.
 South County Health must continually assess how we provide healthcare services to ensure our enterprise remains sustainable, our patients receive the best possible care, and we are able to carry on our mission of being Rhode Island’s Most Trusted Health Partner.